 c-factor (thermal conductance).
 The coefficient of heat transmission (surface to surface) through a building component or assembly, equal to the time rate of heat flow per unit area and the unit temperature difference between the warm side and cold side surfaces (Btu/h ft2 × °F) [W/(m2 × K)].

+circulating hot water system.
+A specifically designed water distribution system where one or more pumps are operated in the service hot water piping to circulate heated water from the water-heating equipment to the fixture supply and back to the water-heating equipment.

+climate zone.
+A geographical region based on climatic criteria as specified in this code.

 code official.
 The officer or other designated authority charged with the administration and enforcement of this code, or a duly authorized representative.

 commercial building.
 For this code, all buildings that are not included in the definition of "Residential buildings."